How Does ReWild Work?

 We start with the soil

 The geographical ReWild Perth area historically has five distinct soil types.
 Some of the plants that have evolved here prefer certain soil types; some have adapted to grow anywhere.
-We have mapped each suburb to its dominant soil type, so the plant lists supplied for each suburb should provide a curated list indicating the types of plants that would naturally occur in that area.
+We have mapped each suburb to its dominant soil type, so the plant lists supplied for each suburb provide a curated list indicating the types of plants that would naturally occur in that area.

 All about flora